Water Power for Amana's Mills

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Dredging Amana's Millrace (a few steps from this marker); Amana Woolen Mill (within shouting distance of this marker); Amana History (approx. 0.3 miles away); Wohn Haus (approx. 0.3 miles away); Ackermann Residence (approx. 0.4 miles away); Wash House and Woodshed (approx. 0.4 miles away); Amana General Store (approx. 0.4 miles away); The Wickery (approx. 0.4 miles away).
 Touch for a list and map of all markers in Amana.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 14, 2011, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 477 times since then and 15 times this year.
+It was originally submitted on October 14, 2011, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 523 times since then and 6 times this year.
 Photos: 1, 2. submitted on October 14, 2011, by Bill Pfingsten of Bel Air, Maryland.
 3. submitted on November 2, 2015, by William Fischer, Jr. of Scranton, Pennsylvania.